Will my course content display in the Blackboard app?

 The Due Dates feature pulls information from Blackboard Learn's calendar tool, so your school must have the Calendar building block installed.

 Grades are natively supported in the Blackboard app.
-Students can view overall course grades and individual item grades with instructor feedback.
+From Grades on the main menu, students can view course grades and individual item grades with instructor feedback.

 The following grade information is not available in the Blackboard app at this time.